1. 3DS Blog

 2. “The best way to predict the future is to invent it.”
 Alan Kay

-During the last decade, the Montreal based Dassault Systèmes (3DS) team dedicated to Virtual Ergonomics has been busy inventing the future by thinking and articulating this Vision:
+During the last decade, the Montreal based Dassault Systèmes (3DS) team dedicated to Virtual Ergonomics software has been busy inventing the future by thinking and articulating this Vision:

 To bridge the world of 3D and Ergonomics by providing relevant and useful ergonomics guidance to product and workplace designers with low ergonomic background in order to help them take quick and efficient decisions to reach their design goals.